clicksandmortar/fingerprint/README.md

 - Time since last visit
 - Time since last conversion
 - Time since last page view
-- Time since last interaction
+- Type of device (mobile, desktop)
-  etc.
+- etc.

-Only one server-side request is made per page view, and the Fingerprint will then use the data that has been returned to determine which server-side behaviour should be triggered.
+One server-side request is made per page view, and the Fingerprint will then use the data that has been returned to determine which server-side behaviour should be triggered.

+Once a trigger has occured, the collector's `/seen` endpoint is pinged and the trigger data is updated and used as the new source of truth. `/dismiss` is called for some triggers with the same outcome

-Client-side behaviours can also be triggered, and these can be configured via the Fingerprint dashboard using a combination of one or more conditions:
+Client-side behaviours (a.k.a Incomplete Triggers) are front-end driven behaviours that run when certain client conditions are met.
+These can be configured via the Fingerprint dashboard using a combination of one or more conditions:

 - Page URL
-- Interaction with a specific component
-- Click on a specific element
-- Scroll to a specific element
+- Visibility of a specific element

-When using a combination of server and client-side triggers, it's important to note that the server trigger is nearly always evaluated first.
-This is because the server trigger is evaluated as soon as the page loads, whereas the client trigger is evaluated when the user interacts with the page.
+When using a combination of server and client-side triggers, it's important to keep in mind when each trigger can potentially occur on the page.
+There are restrictions set in place in code to prevent multiple triggers of the same kind from occuring simultaneously, but it's important to keep this in mind when configuring triggers to avoid a super annoying UX.

 Additionally, an appropriate minimum delay time between triggers should be configured to ensure the user isn't bombarded with triggers.
 The default minimum delay time is 15 seconds, but this should be adjusted based on the average page view duration.